woodstr/Research-Project-Data-Matrix-Code/README.md

   - Last is valid because the binarizer was not trained on MAN data
 - Include success cases AND failure cases, discussing them.
 Propose suggestions for future work to deal with failure cases.
   - Definetely for dot peen, why does it fail?
 Why does one case pass?
 How can we improve that?
 - No strict page count.
 Be reasonable, not too short, not too long, just right.
+A typical conference paper length is something like 8 pages.

 # Week 11 - 12 December 2024